sujanos/bitcoin-milker/README.md

 The yield strategy works as follows:

-1. User deposits wBTC
+1. User deposits cbBTC (Coinbase Bitcoin)
-2. System supplies wBTC to AAVE as collateral
+2. System supplies cbBTC to AAVE as collateral on Base network
 3. Borrows ETH at competitive rates (~2.5%)
-4. Purchases PT-ETH tokens yielding ~7%
+4. Swaps ETH to weETH for enhanced yield (~7%)
+5. Supplies weETH as additional collateral
-5. Net yield: ~4.5% APY with risk management
+6. Net yield: ~5-8% APY with risk management

 ## Risk Management